Knee Surgery & Rehabilitation

 Rehabilitation is an essential element of your recovery.
 The success of your PCL reconstruction is not only determined by an expert surgeon, but also by following a rigorous rehabilitation program.
 YOUR SURGERY MAY FAIL IF YOU DO NOT FOLLOW THE RIGHT REHABILITATION PROGRAM.

 Our program involves:

-Return to sport activity, if desired, 8 months or more after surgery**
+- Return to strenuous sports, if desired, 9-12 months after surgery**

 Because patients who have PCL reconstruction often have other ligaments in their knee reconstructed at the same time, complications can arise more frequently than with other knee operations.
 In our studies of patients who had PCL reconstruction, only 3% required additional surgery for knee motion problems or infection.
 This low reoperation rate is a result of our immediate knee motion program, which we were the first in the United States to develop and advocate.
 Following our rehabilitation program is the best way to avoid problems after surgery.

 What if after my surgery, I’m still having problems with my knee?

 If your knee has pain and swelling and a feeling of instability, your surgery may have failed.
 PCL reconstruction that fail often do so because of technical errors by the surgeon.
 Since this is a rare operation, only a few surgeons have the experience and knowledge to perform the surgery correctly AND understand the important elements of rehabilitation in order to prevent postoperative failure.
 That is why it is essential to seek out a specially trained knee surgeon who has done many PCL reconstruction to perform this operation.